Cost of Living: 5 Ways to Cut Your Grocery BillsBy Jo Middleton

 Here are Frolo we know how tough the last 12 months have been for single parents, so we wanted to do a little something to help you save money on food shopping.
-As browsing the supermarket aisles is one of the only pleasures open to us at the moment, alongside the obligatory walk around the local park of course, we thought we’d share some money saving tips plus give you the chance to win your weekly shop.
+As browsing the supermarket aisles is one of the only pleasures open to us at the moment, alongside the obligatory walk around the local park of course, we thought we’d share some money saving tips to maximise your weekly shop.

 First up though, we got five ways to save money at the supermarket.